xiaoniuniu89/Sudoku-P3/README.md

   - It has 3 levels of difficulty to choose from.

   - The user can get hints to any cell on the board.

+  - The user can choose to see the solution at the end of the game.

   - The user inputs in red can be re-inputted.